By Rhys Lawrence

 With experience that spans four generations, TranzAlphineHoney is one of the world’s most sought after organic honey manufacturers.
-In this Q&A, we had a chat with Yuriy Soshnikov, General Manager of TranzAlpineHoney New Zealand, to discuss their future growth plans, what’s driving demand and how the Creative Collective initiative from NZ Story helped share an untold story.
+In this Q&A, we had a chat with Yuriy Soshnikov, General Manager of TranzAlpineHoney New Zealand, to discuss their future growth plans, what’s driving demand and how the Creative Collective initiative from New Zealand Story helped share an untold story.

 Founded in 1910, TranzAlpineHoney is family owned and operated company passed down through four generations over 107 years.
-From the outset we have been committed to producing the highest quality organic products establishing TranzAlpineHoney as one of New Zealand's most highly regarded manufacturers in the organic honey industry.
+From the outset, we have been committed to producing the highest quality organic products establishing TranzAlpineHoney as one of New Zealand's most highly regarded manufacturers in the organic honey industry.

 Over the years, our range has expanded to now produce high-quality products such as organic Manuka honey, White Clover honey, Rata honey, NZ Bush honey, Kamahi honey, Manuka honey lozenges, Organic Honeycomb and organic health supplements.

-This expansion of our product range has allowed us to grow our exports which are now sold to 22 countries across 6 continents around the globe and continues to promote our New Zealand heritage at premium Kiwi events and International expos.
+This expansion of our product range has allowed us to grow our exports which are now sold to 22 countries across 6 continents around the globe and continue to promote our New Zealand heritage at premium Kiwi events and International expos.

 All this, coupled with being a New Zealand organic brand allows us to produce something unique and something which the consumer cannot buy anywhere else.

 Increased consumer demand for organic produce has helped us to diversify our organic honey and honey product range into health and dietary supplements.
 It all contributes - along with the NZ reputation as trusted, safe and natural, to provide us with a very specific and unoccupied market niche.